Italian Eritrean cuisine: History

 The Italian Eritrean cuisine started to be practiced during the colonial times of the Kingdom of Italy, when a large number of Italians moved to Eritrea.
 They brought the use of pasta to Italian Eritrea, and it is a staple food eaten in present-day Asmara.

 It is more common to find people eating the Italian Eritrean cuisine in the capital, Asmara.
 Asmara has been regarded as "New Rome" or "Italy's African City" due to its Italian influence, not only in the architecture, but also for the wide streets, piazzas and coffee bars.
 In the boulevards, lined with palms and trees, there are many bars, restaurants and cafes, serving cappuccinos and lattes, as well as gelato parlours.
 Many Eritreans drink the espresso coffee, made using original Italian machinery.
-Pizza -the worldwide famous Italian food created in Napoli- is one of the favorite foods of the young people in Asmara.
+Pizza is one of the favorite foods of the young people in Asmara.